Want to get more reach on your social media posts?

 Which is why the blog links you post on Facebook usually have underwhelming performance.
 Once somebody leaves Facebook to browse your fabulous blog, they might get into a rabbit hole and never come back to Facebook, right?
 And Facebook doesn’t want that.

 The way to work with these companies and meet their interests as well as yours is to use native content.
 I.e. post content directly on their platform.
 Whether it’s a photo, text, or a video, upload it directly to the platform, rather than posting it as an external link.
 If it’s effective content, they will want to show that to a lot of people, because it keeps people engaged in the platform, while meeting your needs to get your word out there.

 You should still post to your blog!
 But when you want to share that post on LinkedIn, don’t just post the hyperlink.
 Instead publish it as a LinkedIn Article (and at the bottom add “Originally published at YourWebsite.com).
 LinkedIn is going to show that to a lot more people, because that keeps them on the platform.
 Same is true for videos: they’ll perform a lot better if you upload them directly to LinkedIn and Facebook than if you just post YouTube links.

 We have to be less obsessed with our website traffic and be more willing to put ourselves where our customers, our supporters, and those we want to influence already are.
 And where they are is on their social networks.

-There’s so much more to your presence in the digital world in 2019.
+There’s so much more to your presence in the digital world today.
 Your website is one piece of this massive beautiful universe.
 Get out there, follow the rules and the social networks will actually help you (instead of ruining your life like social media had done for most of us).